MiguelMarcelino/MiguelMarcelino.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: page
 list_title: ' '
 title: Introduction
 ---

-# A bit about myself
+## A bit about myself

 Software development has always been more than just a profession for me.
 Fueled by my interest in experimenting with software and trying out new technologies, I am perpetually in search of the next source of inspiration for my upcoming projects.
 Whether it's something that motivates others to pursue their passions or a challenge so absorbing that I willingly isolate myself in a proverbial cave for two weeks, I wholeheartedly embrace the experience.